Holiday to Poland - Let's plan seven days and see the best places

 Those are group tours conducted in English but also can be in other languages.
 There are two types of such tours.

-The one depart from a cental location and the other, will pick you more or less from your hotel, except if they will ne not able to get in.
-In this case they will tell you to get to another point close to your hotel.
+The one departs from a central location and the other will pick you more or less from your hotel, except if they will be not able to get in.
+In this case, they will tell you to get to another point close to your hotel.

 I am going to post 2-3 different, so you check which one has the better price.
 Sometimes there might be on a discount on specific days, so you can save even 20%.

 When you find the tour on discount for your day, then book it.
 The tours are conducted by professional guides of the Auschwitz museum and they will be organized but they are group tours with other people

 - Auschwitz-Birkenau Full-Day Guided Tour (English, Italian or Spanish) - (Meeting Point or Hotel) -- Book here

 - Auschwitz I and Birkenau Full-Day Guided Tour from Krakow (English, Spanish, Italian, German)

 It might be money save idea in case you want to see both Auschwitz and Wieliczka Salt mine to book one tour for both.
 Those tours can be in 1 day only or in 2 days.

 - Same day Combo tour to Auschwitz and Wieliczka Salt Mine (11 hours tour) - €65 per person only -- Book Here

 - Auschwitz and Wieliczka combo tour in 2 Days - €75 per person -- Book Here